Frank Edwards (gospel musician)

-Frank Ugochukwu Edwards (born 22 July 1989) is a Nigerian artiste, producer, sound engineer, worship singer and songwriter from Enugu State.
-He is the founder and owner of the record label Rocktown Records, which is home to recording artists such as Edwards himself, Gil, King BAS, Nkay, Dudu and, among others.
+Frank Ugochukwu Edwards (born 22 July 1989) is a Nigerian musician, record producer, sound engineer, worship singer and songwriter from Enugu State.
+He is the founder and owner of the record label Rocktown Records, which is home to recording artists such as Edwards himself, Gil Joe, King BAS, Nkay, Dudu and, among others.
 He lives in Lagos, Nigeria.

 Early life

-Frank Ugochukwu Edwards was born into a family of seven in the Enugu state of Nigeria.
+Frank Ugochukwu Edwards was born into a family of seven in Enugu state of Nigeria.
 He has five siblings.
 He began singing at the age of ten, and learned to play the piano from his father when he was young.
 During his teenage years, he became a born again Christian.
-He has six albums and many hit singles to his name.
+He has a lot of albums and many hit singles to his name.
 He has established himself as one of the best leading gospel artiste in Nigeria.

 Musical career

 Edwards is a producer and plays several musical instruments.
-He is a notable keyboardist and a member of the Presidential band of Pastor Chris Oyakhilome of Christ Embassy Church.
+He is a notable keyboardist.
 His debut album The Definition was released in 2008.
 It was a 14-track album and was distributed by Honesty Music.
 His second album Angels on the Runway was released in 2010, and his third album Unlimited was released in 2011.
 Tagjam was released in November 2011.
 In 2013 he appeared in the live performance of Sinach's "I know who I am" video.
 He is known for his high pitched voice.
 Besides being an artist with many songs that cover a variety of musical genres, he is also a music producer and a master mixer.
-As a result, Rocktown Records, which he owns, has a generation of upcoming talents including Gil Joe, King BAS, Divine, Nkay, Soltune, David and others.
+As a result, Rocktown Records, which he owns, has a generation of upcoming talents including Gil Joe, King BAS, Nkay,and others.
 In 2016, he collaborated with famous American gospel artiste, Don Moen on an album Grace.
 His album Frankincense was produced in 2016.
 In 2018, he released an album for the Body of Christ titled Spiritual Music Season which includes songs like "Miyeruwe" (I Praise your Name), "You are Good", "Who dey run things" & "Praise Your Name".
 Still in 2018, he has collaborated with Nathaniel Bassey (Thy Will Be Done) and Jeanine Zoe (I'm in Love with You).

 Church life

-Edwards (nicknamed Frankrichboy) is a member of Christ Embassy Church in Nigeria and LoveWorld Music Ministry alongside other gospel musicians including Moses Bliss, Ada Ehi (gospel musician), Sinach, Eben, Joe Praize.